 In today’s society, crime is a major issue, which has led to overcrowded prisons and overpowering probation and parole cases.
 This has sparked the demand for a wide variety of career opportunities within the criminal justice field, and highly qualified professionals are also needed in the armed forces to keep law and order.
 A criminal justice degree prepares students for a wide range of career options, including military positions.
 Individuals serving in the military can find criminal justice careers that will hone their previous knowledge and training.
 Potential career fields include military police, corrections officer, NCIS special agent, Air Force Office of Special Investigations special agent, and military lawyer.

-Military police officers protect the well being and property of individuals on military installations.
+Military police officers protect the well-being and property of individuals on military installations.
 They enforce military laws and regulations, prevent crimes, and assist in emergency situations.
 Some military police officers also control traffic.
-They monitor structures on military bases and other military properties, and guard gates and entrances.
-In addition to protecting military installations, military police officers are subject to deployment where they provide security, help with protection aspects, and assist with training police forces in the area.
+They monitor structures on military bases and other military properties and guard gates and entrances.
+In addition to protecting military installations, military police officers are subject to a deployment where they provide security, help with protection aspects, and assist with training police forces in the area.
 They also guard foreign detainees, prisoners of war, and convicted military members.

 Military corrections officers understand, look over, and review policies and regulations, and manage the care and custody of individuals who are confined in military prisons and related structures.
 They explain and provide advice about treatment programs and custody issues.
 They also provide recommendations on parole and restoration to duty and other daily requests from inmates.
 Military corrections officers also look into disturbances and research and compose correspondence and reports.
 Some individuals manage counseling and rehabilitation programs.